wskang12138/wsk-icons/README.md

 Usage:
   wsksvg <input> [output] [options]

   Commands:
    <input>         The path to the SVG file or directory containing SVG files.
    [output]        The path to the output directory or file.
 If not specified,
                    the output will be in the same directory with a ".copy" suffix.

   Options:
     --vue           Generate Vue components from SVG files.
     --react         Generate React components from SVG files.
+    --base          Convert SVG files to Base64 encoded data.
     -h, --help      Display this help message.

   Examples:
     wsksvg ./rawSvg
+    wsksvg ./rawSvg ./testVue
-  wsksvg ./rawSvg ./test
+    wsksvg ./rawSvg ./testVue --vue
-  wsksvg ./rawSvg ./testVue --vue wsksvg ./rawSvg ./testReact --react
+    wsksvg ./rawSvg ./testReact --react
+    wsksvg ./rawSvg ./base64Output --base
+    wsksvg ./rawImages ./optimizedImages

   ./rawSvg Input file path  ./test Output file path
 ```